-Basic earnings per share is calculated by dividing net income available for common stockholders by the weighted-average number of shares of common stock outstanding during the year.
-Diluted earnings per share is calculated by dividing net income by the weighted-average number of shares of common stock outstanding adjusted to include the potentially dilutive effect of outstanding stock options, performance shares, restricted shares and Preferred Stock.
+Basic earnings per share is calculated by dividing net income available for common stockholders by the weighted average number of shares of common stock outstanding during the year.
+Diluted earnings per share is calculated by dividing net income by the weighted average number of shares of common stock outstanding adjusted by the potentially dilutive effect of outstanding stock options, performance-based stock and restricted stock.